 The new reforms will also compel the county to examine and implement means to improve the pretrial process.
 That could include weekly “open hours” court sessions so that persons who missed an initial court appearance can reschedule without fear of going to jail.

 Advocates say the reforms shouldn’t endanger the public, citing evidence in the court challenge which showed bail money doesn’t impact court appearances or public safety in a meaningful way.

 Also, being jailed before trial has led many defendants to plead guilty to gain faster release, even though they then may face tougher punishments than those who could afford to pay bail pre-trial.

 Quick release for misdemeanor defendants will also save the county money, advocates say.
 The county’s budget department estimates the reforms will save the county around $18,250 per year for each person not detained in jail.

 Advocates say this is even more valuable since those who are released can avoid losing their jobs or their families while taking up valuable jail space better reserved for those charged with truly dangerous crimes, instead of minor misdemeanors like shoplifting or trespassing.

 If you or a loved one faces a criminal charge, you should get the best Houston criminal defense lawyer or attorney you can find to help you with your case.

 Individuals living in Houston and elsewhere in Harris County and surrounding areas should contact the Neal Davis Law Firm immediately.
-We’ll quickly provide a free legal case review.
+We’ll quickly provide a legal case review.